I came across an interesting problem when trying to get audio passthough though S/PDIF working correctly on Linux.

 Basically, you’ll need to let the application OWN the entire audio system, for the time you’re using that particular application which means that you cannot use Spotify at the same time for example.

-I were not able to get it work with the pulseaudio settings on the desktop, so I just killed the process with the following commands:
+I was not able to get it work with the pulseaudio settings on the desktop, so I just killed the process with the following commands:

 systemctl --user mask pulseaudio.socket systemctl --user stop pulseaudio

 After that, you’ll have no working audio in your system, but that’s fine as you’ll be dedicating and forcing the app to use pulse backend, which is pretty old but works.